Make a dog car bed for your car, truck or RV.

 Advantages of a Dog Car Bed

-- Provides a comfy place for your dog to lie on while in your vehicle.
+- It provides a comfy place for your dog to lie on while in your vehicle.
 Comet appreciated all the different pads we created for him over the years, especially as he got older.

 - Keeps your vehicle cleaner.
 Cleaning options: (1) Brush off dirt and fur.
 (2) Unfold quilt or sleeping bag and put in the washing machine.
 (3) Cover the surface of your bed with an extra sheet or large towel.
 Shake out and wash as needed.